 Our goal is to completely eradicate the use of PFCs in our products and manufacturing processes.
 Because we have a duty to protect our customers whilst ensuring the performance of our clothes.
 Which is why we constantly research for better or at least comparable technology.
 We have already carried out a lot of tests, however, unfortunately only the fluorinated surface treatments currently achieve the high level of water repellence that our high performance mountaineering products require.
 This performance is crucial for the health, safety and comfort of mountaineering athletes who are exposed to harsh weather conditions.
 However, SALEWA® are not deflected from their goals: to continuously reduce the use of PFCs, whilst working with partners and suppliers to find PFC-free solutions that do not compromise on performance. to participate in research projects and industry initiatives that underline and support this.

 We recognise our own responsibility and support various initiatives that are committed to eradicating the use of harmful chemicals in textile manufacturing.
+We are continuously investing to further reduce the use of PFCs in our fabrics and significantly increase the number of PFC-free products without compromising on user-safety performance.
 In this we are not alone and can rely on good old-fashioned teamwork.
 SALEWA® is currently working with other outdoor brands to eradicate PFCs entirely.
 Whilst we’re working hard on this, we are now taking steps to minimise the negative impact of these chemicals.

-So when you’re preparing for your next adventure, think about the product requirements before you buy.
-Choose a PFC-free product whenever possible, we have a lot of choice, as 60% of our products are PFC-free.
+PFCs are highly water-repellent and therefore support water vapour permeability (the breathability) of textiles.
+Which is why we use them in our technical collections.
+This performance is not essential in all fields, for example, less demanding day trips in moderate conditions.
+So, when you’re preparing for your next adventure, think about the product requirements before you buy.
+Choose a PFC-free product whenever possible, we have a lot of choice, over 65% of our apparel products are PFC-free.